Submodular Function Maximization via the Multilinear Relaxation and Contention Resolution Schemes: Introduction

 We present two algorithms following this idea.
 The first algorithm is close in spirit to the local-search algorithm of Lee et al.~for knapsack constraints~\cite{LeeMNS09} and gives a $0.25$-approximation.
 This algorithm, despite having a worse approximation guarantee then the second one we present, allows us to further explain and formalize the above high-level idea in a clean way.
 The second algorithm uses some ideas of \cite{Vondrak09} for the case of a matroid polytope and gives a $0.309$-approximation with respect to the best {\em integer} solution in $P$.

 We would like to mention that subsequently to the conference version of this paper, Feldman et al.~\cite{FNS11} presented an improved algorithm to maximize the multilinear extension, leading to an $(e^{-1}-\epsilon)\approx 0.367$-approximation with respect to the best integer solution.
 Their algorithm is an adaptation of the continuous greedy algorithm \cite{Vondrak08}.
 The conference version of this paper~\cite{CVZ11} contained a third and much more involved algorithm (generalizing the simulated annealing approach of~\cite{OV11}) that gives a $0.325$-approximation, again with respect to the best integer solution in $P$.
-For conciseness, and in view of the recent results in~\cite{FNS11}, we do not include this third algorithm in this paper, and concentrate on to two above-mentioned algorithms, which allow us to demonstrate the main new algorithmic insights.
+For conciseness, and in view of the recent results in~\cite{FNS11}, we do not include this third algorithm in this paper, and concentrate on the first two algorithms mentioned in the preceding paragraph, which allow us to demonstrate the main new algorithmic insights.
 We summarize our results in the following theorem.